ipython/ipython/docs/source/whatsnew/development.rst

 * Equations, images and tables are now centered in Markdown cells.
 * Multiline equations are now centered in output areas; single line equations remain left justified.

+* IPython config objects can be loaded from and serialized to JSON.
+  JSON config file have the same base name as their ``.py`` counterpart, and will be loaded with higher priority if found.

+* bash completion updated with support for all ipython subcommands and flags, including nbconvert

+* ``ipython history trim``: added ``--keep=<N>`` as an alias for the more verbose ``--HistoryTrim.keep=<N>``
+* new ``ipython history clear`` subcommand, which is the same as the newly supported ``ipython history trim --keep=0``

+* You can now run notebooks in an interactive session via ``%run notebook.ipynb``.

+* Print preview is back in the notebook menus, along with options to download the open notebook in various formats.
+This is powered by nbconvert.

 ..
 DO NOT EDIT THIS LINE BEFORE RELEASE.
 FEATURE INSERTION POINT.